spenceryr/Lotus-58-Classic-Choc-V1/Lotus 58 Classic/v1.28/README.md

 (photo from reddit by u/bduzik)

-**The second mayor release of the PCB and plates.**
-Uses winged SK6812mini-E RGB for easier build, along with SK6812 mini RGB for underglow.
-Revamped RGB to allow easier use of underglow and per-key separate or combined.
-Added support for battery cut-off switch for easy wireless builds with nice!nano.
-Several minor tweaks.

-Fully compatabile with v1.11, physically identical outline for plates etc. and identical Firmware.
+Fully backwards compatible physically identical outline for plates and identical firmware.
+Updates rewuired to 3D cases for the reset/power switch.

 # Parts needed